Periodic Table

 The set of known compounds is strongly biased towards issues of biological, medical, military, commercial and/or academic interest.
 The three largest on-line chemical databases are:

-CAS (the Chemical Abstracting Service) has a database of close to 50 million substances (as of Aug 2009), and about 5000 more are added per day, that is more than a million a year.
+CAS (the Chemical Abstracting Service) has a database of close to 127 million substances (as of June 2024), and about 10,000 more are added per day, that is more than three million a year.

 Beilstein